Practical Examples of Method Overloading

 Examples of Method Overriding in Python

-Method overriding in Python allows a subclass to provide a specific implementation of a method already defined in its parent class.
-This allows for extending or altering the behavior of inherited methods.
+Method overriding in Python allows for your derived class to provide your own implementation for a method, that is already defined in your parent class.
+This means you can add to or change the functionality of inherited methods.

 Code Example in Object-Oriented Programming Context

-Here’s an example of Method Overriding in Python, using a parent class (Animal) and a subclass (Dog):
+Below is an example of Method Overriding in Python using a parent class (Animal) and child class (Dog):

 # Parent class